Pointing: Development

 Pointing is the first communicative gesture that develops in human infants.
 It is not clear to what extent the behavior may first emerge as a form of meaningless ritualization, whether some infants may comprehend and visually follow the pointing of others without yet pointing themselves, or whether pointing begins as a form of meaningful imitation, where an infant learns they can produce the same effect in adults as adult produce in them, by mimicking the action of pointing, and drawing attention to an object.

 Pointing generally emerges within the first two years of life, weeks prior to a baby's first spoken word, and plays a central role in language acquisition.
-The onset of pointing behavior is typically between seven and 15 months-of-age, with an average of between 11 months and one year.
+The onset of pointing behavior is typically between seven and 15 months of age, with an average of between 11 months and one year.
 By eight months, parents reported that 33% of babies exhibited pointing behaviors, with pointing to nearby objects usually occurring by 11 months, and pointing to more distant object by 13 months.
 By one year of age, more than half of children will exhibit pointing behavior.

-As early as 10 months-of-age, children have been shown to spend more time being attentive to novel objects when they are pointed to by others, when compared to objects that are merely presented to them.
+As early as 10 months of age, children have been shown to spend more time being attentive to novel objects when they are pointed to by others, when compared to objects that are merely presented to them.
 This time is increased if the object is also labelled verbally.
 Pointing by children is associated with a high rate of verbal response from adults, specifically labeling the object pointed to.
-This interaction allows the child to check for words labeling object they do not yet know, and, when combined with declarative verbal statements on the part of the child, may allow them verify the accuracy of words they have already learned.
+This interaction allows the child to check for words labeling objects they do not yet know, and, when combined with declarative verbal statements on the part of the child, may allow them verify the accuracy of words they have already learned.

 Infants may begin to point in situations where no one else is present, as a form of egocentric expression, termed "pointing-for-self".
 This is differentiated from "pointing-for-others" which is done while looking at a "recipient" of the pointing, and done as a communicative gesture.
 Kita specifies this variety of pointing in the context of being a deictic gesture, which is done for the benefit of an audience, as distinct from what are deemed "superficially similar behaviors".
-Demonstrating this, as they mature infants will first point at an object, and then visually verify whether the recipient is being attentive to the object, and by 15 months-of-age, will first verify that they have the attention of the recipient, and only then point as a means of redirecting that attention.
+Demonstrating this, as they mature infants will first point at an object, and then visually verify whether the recipient is being attentive to the object, and by 15 months of age, will first verify that they have the attention of the recipient, and only then point as a means of redirecting that attention.

 Children are more likely to point for adults who respond positively to the gesture.
 At 16 months they are less likely to point for adults who are shown to be unreliable, adults who have mislabeled objects the children already know the correct word for.
-At two years-of-age, children have been shown to be more likely to point for adults than for children their own age.
+At two years of age, children have been shown to be more likely to point for adults than for children their own age.